 Best Advice for Massachusetts Landlords

 Landlords should also update their discrimination policies to state that you will not discriminate on the basis of gender identity.

 You should always use an objective (read: point based) scoring system to score each individual applicant.
 Save these documents forever.
 You can defend yourself against a discrimination suit if you can show that there was a business reason you declined a transgender person’s application.

-Never use the word “tranny,” which is considered deeply offensive.
+Trigger warning: Never use the word “tranny,” which is considered deeply offensive.
 Do not laugh, stare, or say things like, “Oh, I could hardly tell!”
 If someone informs you they are transgender, say simply, “Thank you for letting me know, that is no problem.”
 And offer them the same perks, discounts or services you offered anyone else with their qualifications.

-If a transgender person does have all the economic qualifications you need, don’t be afraid to rent to them.
+If a transgender person has all the economic qualifications you need, don’t be afraid to rent to them.
 They are tough and can take care of themselves.
 If they perceive that you are treating them no differently than any other human being, they might become long-term tenants, rather than re-enter the apartment market any time soon.
 This will reduce your vacancy and help your business bottom line.
 You will be ahead of the competition if you are welcoming to good people with bum raps.

 One final note: The LGBT symbol is a rainbow.
 Imagine how boring life would be if we were all the same color.
 Some of us are blue, some are green, and some are so bluish-green you really can’t even tell, but who cares because hey look, a rainbow!